fiji-hpc/hpc-datastore/doc/DESCRIPTION.md

 Also note that one does not need to create always a new version of a chunk when uploading it to the DataStore.
 It is perfectly possible to just overwrite any existing version, even an older one.
+One may also delete existing versions, leaving "holes" in the list of available versions.

 ## N5, Zarr and NGFF
 The server-side can be understood [as an HTTP server with own addressing scheme](https://docs.google.com/document/d/1ZeLc83dyNE9USBuvSCLEVGK-zQzUKFb7VGhOlVIRBvU/edit)